Yogi's Ark Lark

-Yogi's Ark Lark is a 1972 animated television special produced by Hanna-Barbera, intended to raise ecological awareness.
-It was broadcast on September 16, 1972, as part of The ABC Saturday Superstar Movie and served as the four-part episode for Yogi's Gang.
+Yogi's Ark Lark is a 1972 American animated television special produced by Hanna-Barbera Productions, intended to raise ecological awareness.
+Written by Bob Ogle and Dick Robbins and directed by Joseph Barbera and William Hanna, it was broadcast on ABC on September 16, 1972 as part of The ABC Saturday Superstar Movie, and served as the two-part pilot for Yogi's Gang.

 Aside from its environmental message, the film marked a milestone in Hanna-Barbera's history: a wide range of the studio’s characters were united in one story for the first time.
 This set the tone for future series and specials, such as Laff-A-Lympics and Yogi's First Christmas.

 Plot

-Concerned about the terrible state of the environment, dozens of animals gather for a meeting in Jellystone Park, chaired by Yogi Bear.
-They decide to leave their homes and search for "the perfect place" — a place free of pollution, deforestation, and other forms of mankind's despoilment.
-Jellystone maintenance man Noah Smitty helps them build a flying ship (which looks like Noah's Ark with a propeller on top) for their journey, and they decide to name it after him.
+Concerned about the terrible state of the environment, the entire animal kingdom from Hanna-Barbera gather for a meeting in Jellystone Park, chaired by Yogi Bear.
+They decide to leave their homes and search for "the perfect place" — a legendary and trouble-free place free of pollution, deforestation, and other forms of mankind's despoilment and has a few simple problems.
+Though Boo-Boo Bear states to Yogi that Ranger Smith will not like it.
+Jellystone maintenance man Noah Smitty helps them build a flying ship (which looks like Noah's Ark with a propeller on top and retractable wheels) for their journey, and they decide to name it after him.
 Because "Smitty's Houseboat" is too long to paint on the bow, they name it "Noah's Ark."
-With Yogi at the helm, they travel to places around the world, searching for "the perfect place."
+With Yogi at the helm, they travel to places around the world, searching for "the perfect place" as the ark is powered by Magilla Gorilla running on a treadmill to get to his bananas.

 They start by driving down the highway into the ocean, where they soon end up on the back of a sleeping Moby Dick.
 Huckleberry Hound is sent down to wake him.
 They then end up stranded in the Sahara Desert which they originally mistake for a beach.
-The desert sun causes Yogi to hallucinate and believe he is pharaoh King Tut and his friends are his slaves, until Boo-Boo and Noah Smitty arrive.
-Some moments later, So-So the monkey spots an oasis, which is "the perfect place."
+The desert sun causes Yogi to hallucinate and believe he is the pharaoh King Tut and his friends are his slaves until Boo-Boo and Noah Smitty arrive.
+Some moments later, So-So the monkey spots an oasis which is "the perfect place."
 As Yogi and crew settle down to make themselves at home, Lambsy spots a "dragon" which turns out to be a construction vehicle developing a new city.
 Yogi and the crew then take their leave of the area.
-They arrive in Antarctic territory, which is a new and improved "perfect place."
-They begin settling there, until a similar situation happens like at the oasis.
-Next, Yogi and the crew wind up in outer space upon going up too far, which is a brand new "perfect place."
+Afterwards, they arrive in Antarctic territory, which they decide to live as a brand new "perfect place."
+They begin settling there until a similar situation happens like at the oasis.
+Next, Yogi and the crew wind up in outer space upon going up too far, which they decide is a new and improved "perfect place."
 It isn’t long before Earth ejects its "junk" (missiles, satellites, etc.) into space.